jaxwong/tp/docs/DeveloperGuide.md

 Use case ends.

-**Use case: UC11 - Find events by alias**
+**Use case: UC11 - Find events**

 **MSS**

-1. User requests to find an event with the specified alias(es).
+1. User requests to find an event with the specified keywords.
-2. OverBooked displays all events that start with any of the given aliases.
+2. OverBooked displays all events that match the given keywords.
 3. OverBooked informs the user the number of events found.

 Use case ends.

 **Extensions**

 * 1a.
-User uses the invalid format or does not specify any alias.
+User uses the invalid format or does not specify any keywords.
   * 1a1.
 OverBooked displays the correct format to the user.

 Use case ends.